x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/the_cobol_job/README.md

 ## Modifying Tcache

 The freed value above will be pushed into a tcachebin if it that tcachebin is not full.
-We can control which tcachebin here through the size of the source filename, as the same buffer for the source's filename is also used for the source's contents.
-We give a filename of length 0x30 so we use the 0x40 size tcachebin.
+We can control which tcachebin is used here through the size of the source's filename, as the same buffer for the source's filename is also used for the source's contents.

-To utilized this, we created and opened a file with a filename size of 0x30 (0x40 bin) with some arbitrary file size that differs.
+We created and opened a file with a filename length of 0x30 with some arbitrary file size that differs.
+The length of 0x30 is used so we fall into the 0x40 size tcachebin.
 We then wrote the address of `free_hook` into the file such that it would overwrite both of the freed memory's forward and back pointers.
-We then copy this file with a new file with differing name size.
-This will allocate the first filename, load it into the 0x40 tcache by freeing it, and then set the `free_hook` address as its forward and back pointers.
+We then copy this file with a new file with a differing filename size.
+This will allocate the first filename, load it into the 0x40 tcache by freeing it, and then set the `free_hook` address as the chunk's forward and back pointers.
 This will manipulate the tcache 0x40 bin such that the 2nd 0x40 allocation request will return the address to `free_hook`.
+The next 0x40 allocation will return the freed address.

 The 0x40 tcachebin will now look something like this:
 ```c
 0x40 [  3]: 0x559497863700 —▸ 0x7f994e3368d8 (__free_hook-16) —▸ 0x7f994e9fd340 ◂— 0x7f994e9fd340
 ```

 We then created and opened a new file with some other filename length and a file size of 0x38 for the 0x40 bin.
 The create will pop off the 1st 0x40 entry and the open will pop off the 2nd 0x40 entry, `free_hook`, into a data buffer.
-We then write into this buffer by writing the magic one_gadget to the open file.
+We then write into this buffer by writing to the newly open file the magic one_gadget.
 We then close this file to trigger a call to `free()` and in turn jumping to our one_gadget value in `free_hook`.
 We ran `/freader` to obtain the flag.

 ```
 [+] Opening connection to cobol.pwni.ng on port 3083: Done